Helium Accumulation and Thermonuclear Instabilities on Accreting White Dwarfs: From Recurring Helium Novae to Type Ia Supernovae: Results

 \subsection{Periodic helium novae}

-For the regime of recurring helium novae, we show in Figure \ref{fig:macc_mej} the evolution of the accreted and ejected masses ($m_{\rm acc}$ and $m_{\rm ej}$ respectively) as well as the maximum and core temperatures ($T_{\rm max}$ and $T_{\rm c}$ respectively) over time and per eruption, demonstrating the similarities and dissimilarities of the behavior of our helium novae with typical hydrogen novae behavior.
+For the regime of recurring helium novae, we show in Figure \ref{fig:macc_mej} the evolution of the accreted and ejected masses ($m_{\rm acc}$ and $m_{\rm ej}$ respectively) as well as the maximum and core temperatures ($T_{\rm max}$ and $T_{\rm c}$ respectively) over time and per eruption, for our helium nova producing models (HN) with initial WD masses of $0.7M_\odot$, demonstrating the similarities and dissimilarities of the behavior of our helium novae with typical hydrogen novae behavior.
 For instance, while hydrogen novae may result in $m_{\rm ej}$ that is either more than, equal to or less than $m_{\rm acc}$, we find that our helium novae exhibit an $m_{\rm ej}$ that is consistently $\sim$less than $m_{\rm acc}$ --- for the very high accretion rates we obtain $m_{\rm ej}=0$, i.e., non-ejective helium novae, while the difference between $m_{\rm ej}$ and $m_{\rm acc}$ becomes less substantial as $\dot{M}_{\rm acc}$ decreases.
 This behavior is consistent with hydrogen nova models in the sense that for a given $M_{\rm WD}$, more mass is ejected for lower accretion rates, however, here, the low rates do not produce nova eruptions.
-We also find that the ratio $m_{\rm ej}/m_{\rm acc}$ (for a given accretion rate) is higher for more massive WDs, which is in agreement with hydrogen nova modeling \cite[e.g.,][]{Yaron2005,Vathachira2024}.
+The resulting mass retention efficiencies $({m_{\rm acc}-m_{\rm ej}})/m_{\rm acc}$, shown in Figure \ref{fig:retention}, reflect competing effects: more massive WDs reach higher pressures at the base of the accreted layer, favoring more energetic eruptions and thus lower retention efficiencies, whereas hotter WDs (with higher core temperatures) have lower degeneracy, leading to less violent ignition and therefore higher retention efficiencies.
+This overall trend is consistent with hydrogen nova modeling \cite[e.g.,][]{Yaron2005,Vathachira2024}, although here we find the mass retention efficiency to be positive for the entire HN regime whereas for hydrogen nova it is positive only for the high end of accretion rates.
 We note that while the trends are similar, the range of accretion rates here is entirely different --- of order $10-100$ times higher --- than for hydrogen novae because the conditions required to ignite helium are different than those needed for hydrogen ignition; specifically, it must be denser and hotter.
 Thus, more mass is needed to produce these conditions.
+We find our other three groups of initial WD mass models to behave in a similar manner and show their results in \S \ref{sec:A_adtnl_figs} in Figures \ref{fig:macc_mej_065_A}$-$\ref{fig:retention_A}.
 For a few models, with the lowest accretion rate that still produces eruptions, we obtain $m_{\rm ej}\approx m_{\rm acc}$.
 These are models with initial $0.8$ and $1.0M_\odot$ WDs at accretion rates of $\sim5\times 10^{-8}M_\odot\rm yr^{-1}$.
 We allowed these model to run for about a Gyr of evolution and found that not only do these models exhibit $\sim$constant accreted and ejected masses throughout evolution, the WDs also reach constant values of $T_{\rm max}$ and $T_{\rm c}$ while for all the other models in this regime the temperatures show a general trend of moderately increasing while the accreted and ejected masses decrease.
 The three models that exhibited $m_{\rm ej}\approx m_{\rm acc}$ throughout evolution\footnote{models \#35, 36 and 47.}, are clearly evident in Figure \ref{fig:Mwd_t_all}, by being the only three curves that do not show the WD mass to increase.
 Accretion rates lower than these shifts the conditions to the uninterrupted accretion regime; thus, the key finding here is that \textit{the WD in helium-nova producing systems grows}.